 - 1. Each semester, students who have earned a minimum final grade of B- in MI 203/203L and MI 204/204L will qualify to serve as a Medical Imaging Lab Assistant (hereafter called Lab Assistant) under the University's work study program. - a.
 The Department Chair, in conjunction with the course instructor(s) for MI 203/203L and MI 204/204L will determine the number of Lab Assistant students needed each semester. - b.
-The Lab Assistant positions include opportunity to serve during evening "Open Lab Hours" or as a simulated patient during MI 203L or MI 204L. - c.
-Interested students must apply, and be approved, for work study funds through the Insalaco Center for Career Development, with final approval by the Medical Imaging Department Chair - 2.
-During the evening "Open Lab Hours", the exposure switch in Room 37 is disabled by a keyed locking mechanism.
-Only program faculty have access to the key to unlock the mechanism. - 3.
-Room 37 is accessible to students, during non-teaching weekday hours with permission of faculty, and based on faculty availability.
+The Lab Assistant positions include opportunity to serve during or as a simulated patient during MI 203L or MI 204L. - c.
+Interested students must apply, and be approved, for work study funds through the Insalaco Center for Career Development, with final approval by the Medical Imaging Department Chair. - 2.
+A schedule of Open Lab Hours, along with the name of the Lab Assistant, will be posted outside of Room 53.
+Students will also be notified via E-mail of Open Lab Hours. - a.
+All students must sign in and sign out of the lab (including times) on the appropriate signature sheet. - b.
 The exposure switch will remain disabled by a keyed locking mechanism.
-Only program faculty will have access to the key to unlock the mechanism. - a.
-All students must sign in and sign out of the lab (including times) on the appropriate signature sheet. - 4.
-A schedule of evening "Open Lab Hours", along with the name of the Lab Assistant, will be posted outside of Room 37.
-Students will also be notified via email of evening "Open Lab Hours". - 5.
-Lab Assistants must clock in and out of their shifts using the University's electronic ADP system accessible through "myMU". - 6.
-Lab Assistants will be responsible for the security of Room 37 during their scheduled evening "Open Lab Hours". - a.
-The key to Room 37 must be obtained daily from the Safety Office using the student's University I.D. - b.
-The key must be returned at the end of the student's shift, if s/he is working the last shift of the day, or if there is more than a one hour break between the coverage. - 7.
+This will render the room un-energized.
+Only program faculty will have access to the key to unlock the mechanism. - 3.
+Lab Assistants must clock in and out of their shifts using the University's electronic ADP system accessible through myMU. - 4.
+Lab Assistants will be responsible for the security of Room 53 during their scheduled Open Lab Hours. - a.
+The key to Room 53 must be obtained daily from the Safety Office using the student's University I.D. - b.
+The key must be returned at the end of the student's shift, if s/he is working the last shift of the day, or if there is more than a one hour break between the coverage. - 5.
 Lab Assistants will ensure all students using the lab sign in and sign out on the appropriate signature sheet.
 The work study student is responsible for returning this sheet to the Department Chair as soon after their shift as possible.
-Students are required to sign their own names on these logs. - 8.
+Students are required to sign their own names on these logs. - 6.
 Under no circumstances will non-Medical Imaging majors be allowed in the lab during these hours unless serving as a simulated patient.